spryker/spryker-docs/docs/scos/dev/setup/installing-spryker-with-development-virtual-machine/updating-node.js-in-devvm-to-the-latest-version.md

 ---
-title: Upgrading to the latest version of Node.js inside devwm
+title: Updating Node.js in DevVM to the latest version
 description: Learn how to upgrade to the latest version of Node.js if your devvm vesion is lower than 3.1.0
 last_updated: Jun 16, 2021
 template: howto-guide-template